 Some other shrubs also benefit from similar treatment, either to give strong winter stem colour (although in this case may be better to wait until the end of the month, or early March, before coppicing), or for larger leaves on regrowth (such as Cotinus or Sambucus).

 Simply saw the stems to within just a few inches of the ground.
 Just remember that by doing so, you will lose this year’s catkins and hazel nuts.
 If deer frequent your garden, you may also wish to protect the new growth from browsing.

 If you are unsure about pruning and you would like help with coppicing, please get in touch here.

-Similar to Hazels, Limes (Tilia) are also ready for pollarding this month.
+Similar to Hazels, Limes (Tilia) may also be pollarded this month.
 You may have seen your local Council already out doing this.

 Pollarding keeps the tree to a sensible, ‘average garden’ size and encourages strong regrowth with larger leaves, good for providing vital shade in the blistering heat of summer.
 In the case of some cultivars, the stem regrowth is a strong red, particularly useful in the winter garden.
 Pollarding can be a particularly good method for maintaining an otherwise large tree that would interfere with power or telephone lines.

 This technique is very similar to coppicing.
 Coppicing involves taking the plant back to a very short stout framework near to ground level.
 Pollarding involves cutting off the tree branches back to the tree’s basic framework.
 Think of it like coppicing ‘in the air’, by leaving the main stem and a shorter set of main branches.